Wrexham: Shopping

 There are several shopping streets including Hope Street with major retailers such as New Look, WHSmith and Claire's and Bank street with independent businesses.
 Plas Coch and Berse retail parks are on the outskirts close to the A483.
 Central and Island Green retail parks are in the city centre.
-Eagles Meadow is a shopping and leisure development in the city, and contains shops such as M&S, Boots, and an Odeon Cinema, the development is connected to Yorke Street and High Street by a bridge.
+Eagles Meadow is a shopping and leisure development in the city, and contains branches of major chain stores and an Odeon Cinema, the development is connected to Yorke Street and High Street by a bridge.
 There are two traditional covered markets (General and Butchers) plus an open-air market on Mondays.

 Wrexham has a Shopmobility service which is free.
 Much of the Wrexham city centre is pedestrianised.

 Finance and professional services

 Wrexham is home to DTCC, which collates and analyses company information for investment banks and financial organisations.

-Moneypenny is the UK's largest outsourced switchboard and personal assistant service.
-Following expansion to the US and New Zealand, they built a new global headquarters at the Western Gateway site at a cost of £15 million including a treehouse meeting room, its own village pub and a sun terrace.
+Moneypenny is an outsourced communications service, serving clients throughout the United Kingdom, and in the United States.
+Their headquarters are based at the Western Gateway site in Wrexham.

 The Development Bank of Wales signed a lease for its new headquarters in Wrexham based on the Wrexham Technology Park, which is expected to accommodate 50 jobs.

 Chetwood Financial is a fintech lender that acquired a full banking licence in 2018, the only new retail bank to secure a licence in 2018.